William Parente: Life and career

-The murders
+Murders

 On April 20, 2009, the bodies of four people were found by staff in room 1029 of the Sheraton hotel in Towson, Maryland.
 Police were called.
-The bodies were identified as those of William Parente, 59, of Garden City, Long Island, his wife Betty Mazzarella Parente (born February 6, 1951), and their daughters Stephanie, 19, and Catherine, 11.
+The bodies were identified as those of Parente, his wife Betty, and their daughters Stephanie and Catherine.
 Stephanie was a student at Loyola College.
 The cause of death was found to be asphyxiation.
 It was later found that Parente had purchased a knife after killing his family.

-Timeline of murders

 Police believe that each of the murders took place at a different time.
 Betty was believed to be the first victim, having been killed some time during the day on April 19.
 Catherine was believed to have been killed soon after.
 Both victims were laid on a bed in the room.
 Stephanie, a speech-language pathology major, was believed to have been killed later on Sunday after she had left the Loyola campus for a visit from her family that had surprised her.
 Her roommates were also surprised because she had been studying for a chemistry exam to be taken the following day.

 Around midnight, after the murders of Betty and their daughters, Stephanie's roommate had called the room at the Sheraton to check on her.
 Parente answered the phone, and replied that Stephanie had been staying there.
 He was believed at the time by Stephanie's roommate, who was unaware that Stephanie was already dead.
 That roommate later reported that Parente sounded "odd" over the phone, and did not sound like himself.
 Parente is believed to have killed himself some time on Monday morning.
 Hotel staff noticed that the Parentes did not check out on Monday, and there was concern from Loyola College about Stephanie not showing up that day.